 Quick Facts

-- Each synthetic fibre ball has a diameter of 19 cm and weighs 2.3 kg.
+- Each synthetic fibre ball measures 19 cm in diameter and weighs 2.3 kg.

 Please check "Today's Programme Schedule" at the Museum for the latest updates.
 Programmes are subject to change without prior notice.